 Quizzes: Quizzes allow the students and the instructor to assess understanding of current course material.
 They also act as a mechanism to widen the course's grading scheme (i.e., lower the stakes of each project and include individual, instead of team-based, grades).
-Quizzes will occur as a take-home assignments and are designed to assess students' understanding of the course videos.
-The lowest guiz grade will be dropped.
+Quizzes will occur approximately every three weeks (refer to course website for most up-to-date schedule).
+If circumstances do not allow a student to take a quiz on the scheduled date, the student must notify the instructor with enough advanced notice to make arrangements to take the quiz before the scheduled date.
+Make-up quizzes will only be permitted in exceptional circumstances.
+The lowest quiz grade will be dropped.

-Coursework: In-class assignments provide students with an opportunity to apply concepts and affirm their understanding of the course material.
+Coursework: Assignments provide students with an opportunity to apply concepts and affirm their understanding of the course material.
+All assignments are due by 11:59 pm on the date indicated on the course schedule (refer to course website for most up-to-date deadlines).
 All assignments should be turned in electronically via the course website.
+Please use the following convention when naming your homework files: LastName_HW_X.pdf (replace "LastName" with your last name and "X" with the homework number).
 Assignments turned in late will not be graded, except under extreme circumstances at the discretion of the instructor (not the STS, TA, or graders).
 Students are encouraged to work cooperatively on assignments.
 However, each student must individually submit assignments consisting of his or her own work.
 This means that students are encouraged to discuss the solution process for problems.
 However, copying another student's work (or allowing a student to copy your work) will be considered a violation of the University honor code.